top of page

 The event is divided into two parts: a day and an evening.
 It takes place in the Wills Memorial Building, in both the Reception Room and the Great Hall.

-The day will run from 10:00 to 17:15 and will consist of a series of talks and panel discussions from the speakers, and poems from Bristol City Poet, Kat Lyons.
+The day will run from 10:00 to 17:15 and will consist of a series of talks and panel discussions from the speakers, and poems from Bristol Poet, Kat Lyons.

 After a short break, the evening will run from 18:30 to 20:00.
 (There are many restaurants near by: Browns is next door.)